Speaker Pro Tem Jan Jones

 District 47 (Fulton County)

 Speaker Pro Tem Jan Jones, it would appear, is a giver.
-Her campaign committee since 2007 has donated $263,000 — more than half of the funds it raised during that period — to other campaigns and political organizations.
-That’s more than any House member other than Speaker David Ralston and Majority Leader Larry O’Neal.
+Her campaign since 2007 has donated $404,000 — more than 40 percent of the funds it raised during that period — to other campaigns and political organizations.
+That’s more than any House member other than Speaker David Ralston and former Majority Leader Larry O’Neal.

 Like most other campaign donors, though, Jones likes a sure thing.
-In 2008, in the months before colleagues chose her to be majority whip, she donated to 49 Republican candidates for the House; all but two were incumbents or nominees with no Democratic opposition.
+In 2008, in the months before colleagues chose her to be majority whip, she donated to 49 Republican candidates for the House; all but two had no Democratic opposition.
 In the fall of 2010, after becoming speaker pro tem, Jones donated to 58 House candidates — including 51 incumbents or newcomers with no opposition.
 On Nov.
 8, 2010, House Republicans re-elected Jones by acclamation to her leadership post.

 Georgia’s two largest title-pawn lenders represent the largest single special-interest sector among Jones’ campaign donors.
-Select Management Resources, TitleMax and their CEOs — who have lobbied to keep the industry virtually unregulated in Georgia — have given $23,940 to her campaigns.
+Select Management Resources, TitleMax and their CEOs — who have lobbied to keep the industry virtually unregulated in Georgia — have given more than $33,000 to her campaigns.
 Health care, banking and development interests are among her other top contributors.

 - Elected to the House in 2002, winning the GOP primary with 50.6 percent of the vote.